Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] „Vono se řekne,“ usmál se Švejk, „pomstít se.
 Někdo myslí, že se pomstí, a nakonec to vodnese ten, koho si jako takovej člověk vybral za nástroj svý pomsty.
 Když jsem bydlel před lety na Vinohradech, tak tam bydlel v přízemí domovník a u toho na bytě byl jeden takovej malej ouředníček z ňáký banky, a ten chodil do jednoho výčepu v Krameriově ulici a pohádal se tam jednou s jedním pánem, kerej měl takovej ňákej ústav na Vinohradech pro analysu moče.

-Čelakovského ulice is mentioned in Švejk's urine analysis story.
-The ill-tempered custodian Korporal Málek chases the urine-analysis man through this street and on down Havlíčkova třída, but in the end got arrested.
+is mentioned in Švejk's urine analysis story.
+The ill-tempered custodian Korporal Málek chases the urine-analysis man through this street and on down Havlíčkova třída, but in the end was arrested.

 Background

-Čelakovského ulice was the name of a current Ulice Jana Masaryka in Vinohrady.
-According to a police report that Břetislav Hůla discovered, Jaroslav Hašek lived in no. 29.
+was the name of what is now Ulice Jana Masaryka in Vinohrady.
+According to a police report that Břetislav Hůla discovered, Jaroslav Hašek lived at no. 29.
 The report is dated 20 June 1904.
-The official population register (konskripce) gives more information of the address of his mother: on 19 August 1901 she is registered with domicile Weinberge 281, i.e. Čelakovského No. 24.
+The official population register (konskripce) gives more information about the address of his mother: on 19 August 1901 she is registered with domicile Weinberge 281, i.e. Čelakovského No. 24.
 Jaroslav is noted on the same sheet, and this was their official address until 8 March 1906.

 Quote(s) from the novel